cubiclesoft/php-misc/docs/process_helper.md

 * true - A pipe will be returned.
 * false - Input/output redirected from/to 'NUL' (Windows) or '/dev/null' (other OSes).
 * A string - Contains the name of the file to read from/write to.
 Will be relative to the starting directory so a full path and filename should ideally be used here.
+If an empty string is passed, the default (probably the terminal or console) will be used and no pipe will be returned.
 * A resource - A compatible resource.
 * An array - A valid `proc_open()` pipe array.

 Note that processes on Windows are not necessarily expecting TCP/IP socket handles to be used in place of pipes (e.g. PHP).
 As a result, as soon as zero bytes of data is read from 'stdin' during the next read in PHP userland, the underlying code will decide that it means End-Of-File (EOF) instead of temporarily reaching the end of the stream and will close the handle.
-Using false for 'tcpstdin' will correct the problem but run the risk of blocking on writing to stdin.
+Using false for 'tcpstdin' corrects the problem but runs the risk of blocking on writing to stdin.

 Example usage: